 Banking Apps & Cards for Travel

-Revolut is a revolutionary banking-app designed for travelling abroad – it works just like your regular debit account, by topping it with money, you can use your card for free ATM withdrawals and free contactless transactions with your Revolut card!
+Wise (Formerly Transferwise) is a revolutionary banking app designed for traveling abroad – it works just like your regular debit account, by topping it with money, you can use your card for free ATM withdrawals and free contactless transactions with your Wise card!

 The app itself is packed with features – it lets you convert between currencies and keeps a track of all your daily spendings, top-ups and withdrawals.

-Revolut is by and far, the BEST banking-app I’ve ever used during my travels.
-You can register for your free Revolut VISA card here:
+Wise is by and far, the BEST banking app I’ve ever used during my travels.

 Make sure you have your Powerbank charger!